42-teamprojects/42-WebServ/README.md

 <details>

 <summary>
-HTTP, or Hypertext Transfer Protocol, is the foundation of data communication on the World Wide Web.
-It's an application-layer protocol that facilitates the transfer of text, images, videos, and other resources between clients (typically web browsers) and web servers.
+HTTP (Hypertext Transfer Protocol) is a protocol for transmitting and receiving data on the World Wide Web, defining how information is requested and presented between web servers and web clients (usually web browsers).
 Here's a summary of HTTP and its key concepts:
 </summary>

 1. **RFC (Request for Comments)**: HTTP is defined in a series of RFC documents.
 The most widely used version is HTTP/1.1, defined in RFC 2616.
 There's also HTTP/2 (RFC 7540) and HTTP/3 (RFC 7541).